abpframework/abp/docs/en/Entity-Framework-Core-Migrations.md

 This is similar to the class inside the `.EntityFrameworCore.DbMigrations`  project, except this one uses the `AbpPermissionManagement` connection string.

-Now, you can open the Package Manager Console, select the `.EntityFrameworkCore.DbMigrationsForSecondDb` project as the default project (make sure the `.Web` project is still the startup project) and run the `Add-Migration` and `Update-Database` commands as shown below:
+Now, you can open the Package Manager Console, select the `.EntityFrameworkCore.DbMigrationsForSecondDb` project as the default project (make sure the `.Web` project is still the startup project) and run the `Add-Migration "Initial"` and `Update-Database` commands as shown below:

 ![pmc-add-migration-initial-update-database](images/pmc-add-migration-initial-update-database.png)